-Growing seeds can be really difficult to get the hang of, especially if you’ve never tried it before.
-But when you begin by growing the easiest seeds to start indoors, the you’re more likely to be successful.
+It can be really difficult to get the hang of successfully growing seeds, especially if you’ve never tried it before.
+But when you begin with the easiest seeds to start indoors, the you’re more likely to be successful.

 17 Easiest Seeds To Start Indoors

 Below, I broke my list down into two sections.
 One is for flowers, and the other one is for vegetables.
 Hopefully that will make it simple for you to find what you’re looking for.

 So here is my list of the easiest plants to grow from seed indoors for beginners…

 First I’ll begin with a few of my favorite flower seeds that I always plant inside the house.
 I use a lot of them, both in my garden and in containers.

 So it’s nice to be able to easily grow the seeds for pennies, instead of having to buy the plants every spring.